tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 - Style guide: $2,000
 - Content strategy: $20,000

-These are necessarily imperfect analogies and will vary wildly from industry to industry{% include tufte-sn.html id="contextexamples" content="I'm keen to hear more stories of different kinds of work where people have navigated this shift into wider contexts - email me!" %}, but here's a specific callout as you start to bundle "the work" and "the context":
+These are necessarily imperfect analogies and will vary wildly from industry to industry[^contextexamples], but here's a specific callout as you start to bundle "the work" and "the context":

+[^contextexamples]: I'm keen to hear more stories of different kinds of work where people have navigated this shift into wider contexts - email me!

 **Don't give the context work away for free.
 In fact, do the opposite - charge more for it than your regular work.**